Jared-Gross/Gradebook/README.md

 <h1>Gradebook</h1>

-<p>A gradebook for teachers.</p>
+<p>A gradebook for teachers.
+Formerly known as Gradiance.</p>

-<h2>About Gradiance</h2>
+<h2>About Gradebook</h2>

-<p>An open-source gradebook software designed to simplify the process of managing grades and generating reports for educators.
+An open-source software designed to simplify the process of managing grades and generating reports for educators.
 Started as a personal project, it aims to provide a user-friendly interface for teachers to efficiently track student progress and performance.

 <h2>Demo</h2>
 <p align="center">